 Dahlias are classified as tender perennials, meaning they may be annual or perennial, depending on the climate.
 They typically start blooming in August with other late-summer flowers.
 But perhaps the best thing about them is that they don’t stop blooming until the first frost, or roughly right around Thanksgiving.

 And in spite of their reputation for towering stems and gigantic blooms, the plants come in all shapes and sizes.
-These can range in height from the very tall specimens of my childhood to just under 12 inches.
+Dahlia types can range in height from the very tall specimens of my childhood to just under one foot.
 Planting the tubers is easy.
 Just dig a hole 6 to 8 inches deep and drop them in with the ‘eyes’ facing up.
-I usually plant three tubers per hole for the most colorful effect.
+Three or more tubers per hole usually gives the most colorful effect.

 FLOWERS AS BIG AS A FOOT

 Still, it goes without saying that the most notable feature of all dahlias are the flowers.
 These can range in diameter from 2 inches to almost one foot.
-And among these, there are standard flower types, each with its own specifications.
+And among these, there are specific dahlia types, each with its own specifications.
 For example, there are species with single, double and semi-double petals.
-And there are unusual shapes like spherical or cactus while others resemble flowers such as anemones, peonies or orchids.
+And there are unusual shapes like spherical or cactus.
+There are also types that resemble flowers such as anemones, peonies or orchids.